 Divorce is not uncommon in the United States.
 Family lawyers are often well-versed in this area of law.
 No matter what the circumstances surrounding the divorce are, it is imperative to always have your own lawyer who will look out for your best interest.
-Even if the divorce is amicable and you feel like your soon-to-be ex spouse is a reasonable person, you need to have someone on your side who will make sure the divorce process is fair.
+Even if the divorce is amicable and you feel like your soon-to-be ex-spouse is a reasonable person, you need to have someone on your side who will make sure the divorce process is fair.
 You want to feel like you can trust the person who is giving you advice and that they will have your best interest at heart.
 This is why you absolutely need your own divorce lawyer, rather than sharing one with your ex.

 How to Get Ready for Divorce Mediation

-Divorce doesn’t always have to involve drawn out court battles.
+Divorce doesn’t always have to involve drawn-out court battles.
 More and more divorcing couples are opting for mediation.
-During mediation, a neutral third-party will help you and your spouse come to a fair agreement in your divorce.
+During mediation, a neutral third party will help you and your spouse come to a fair agreement in your divorce.
 Here are a few tips on preparing for divorce mediation:

 - Gather the necessary documents.
 A divorce mediation session will be more productive if you bring the appropriate documents.
-Some of the documents you may want to take with you include bank statements, a list of real estate owned by you and your spouse, life insurance policies and retirement accounts.
+Some of the documents you may want to take with you include bank statements, a list of real estate owned by you and your spouse, life insurance policies, and retirement accounts.

 - Have an open mind.
 The point of mediation is for divorcing couples to come to a mutual agreement.
 As such, it is critical to go into each mediation session with an open mind.
 Even if your spouse says something that you don’t initially agree with, take the time to listen to his or her point of view.
 If you yell or interrupt, you’ll get nowhere.

 - Determine what you want to achieve.
 Before you head off to your first mediation session, sit down and figure out what you want out of your divorce.
 Perhaps you would like to stay in the family home.
-Or maybe you would like to have your kids during holidays.
+Or maybe you would like to have your kids during the holidays.
 Have a good idea about what matters you’re willing to compromise on and what matters you are not willing to compromise on.